 29.2 That the placement of elementary students and programs shall be in elementary facilities only.

 29.3 That the referral of students in publicly funded schools to private education providers be opposed.

 30.1 That an employee assistance program be established jointly by the ETFO local and the district school board or school authority.

 30.2 That the employee assistance program be accessible on a voluntary and confidential basis only.

 31.1 That employment equity clauses be negotiated into Collective Agreements.

-31.2 That employment equity programs for women, racialized persons, First Nations, Métis and Inuit Peoples, lesbian, gay, bisexual, transgender, queer or questioning people, two-spirit, people with disabilities be mandatory in both private and public sectors through federal and provincial legislation.
+31.2 That employment equity programs for women, racialized persons, First Nations, Métis and Inuit People, two-spirit, lesbian, gay, bisexual, transgender, queer or questioning people, people with disabilities be mandatory in both private and public sectors through federal and provincial legislation.

 32.1 That English as a Second Language and English Literacy Development programs be mandated and fully-funded by the provincial government.

 32.2 That English as a Second Language and English Literacy Development programs be delivered by members who hold a Certificate of Qualification to teach in Ontario.